 During the 1930s the Association's membership dwindled as a result of the Great Depression.
 It was during this period of time, however, that the IAI established a close relationship with the FBI.

 In 1942 IAI elected its first woman President -- Marie M. Grott (Superintendent of the Indiana State Bureau of Identification, at Indianapolis).
-Since then, five other women have held the office of President.
+Since then, eight other women have held the office of President.

 In 1958 the Association established the John A. Dondero Memorial Award in honor of his many contributions to the field of identification.
 It is the highest honor an IAI member can receive.
 It is awarded for the most significant contribution in the area of identification and allied sciences during the calendar year immediately preceding each annual conference.
 Its first recipient was J. Edgar Hoover.